tappat225/simple-compressor/README.md

 # simple-compressor

-A simple compressor based on hoffman compress algorithm.
+A simple compressor based on huffman compress algorithm.

 ## Design